Immigration to Japan: Public opinion towards immigration

 Overall, polls find that Japanese public opinion toward immigration is similar to other G7 countries.
 A 1999 review article of opinion polls show attitudes broadly neutral and less negative than other developed countries.

 In 1993, 64% of respondents supported allowing firms facing labor shortages to hire unskilled foreign workers.
 A 2017 poll by Gallup shows a similar attitude 24 years later, with Japan middling among developed countries in terms of public positivity towards immigration, ranking close to France, Belgium and Italy.
 In a Nikkei survey from 2019, 69% of respondents said an increase in foreigners was "good".
 Japanese who are college educated are almost 50% more likely to favor immigration for both economic and cultural reasons.

 A 2019 Pew Research Center poll found Japanese respondents had more positive views of immigrants than respondents in most countries.
 Another Pew Research Center poll found Japanese respondents were the least likely to support a reduction in immigration, and among the most likely to support an increase in immigration, of the 27 countries surveyed.

 A 2016 poll by the Asahi Shimbun found that 34% of its readers opposed an expansion of immigration to maintain Japan's economic status in the face of a shrinking and rapidly aging workforce, while 51% of its readers supported increased immigration.

 However, a large poll of 10,000 native Japanese conducted later that year, between October and December 2015, found more opposition to increasing foreign immigration.
 Over half of Asahi Shimbun's readers who responded to a 2016 poll said that immigrants should respect Japanese culture and obey Japanese customs, while about one quarter said that Japanese people should embrace diversity.
 On the other hand, one of the common arguments for restricting immigration is based on safeguarding security, including public order, protecting welfare mechanisms, cultural stability, or social trust.

 Another poll conducted by the Asahi Shimbun in 2018 showed an increase in opposition to immigration: 43% of the readers who responded were against the increase of immigrant workers, and 45% of those readers were in favor.

+Opposition

+A small anti-immigration protest in Tokyo in February 2026.

+In 2015, the Abe government declined to accept refugees fleeing conflicts in the Middle East and Africa.
+Japanese Prime Minister Shinzo Abe stated that Japan must "solve its own problems before accepting immigrants."
+He supported a temporary work visa program that would allow migrant workers to "work for a limited period, earn more and return home."

+Like her fellow candidates in the 2025 LDP leadership election, Japanese Prime Mininster Sanae Takaichi has been described as taking a "hard-line stance" on immigration.
+The New York Times stated that during her leadership campaign "she seized on a wave of anti-immigrant sentiment".
+Specifically she has been described as wanting "tighter restrictions on immigration" and employed "anti-immigration rhetoric" during her campaign.